Announcement

 replied

-Some of the best summer solar maximum propagation of Solar Cycle 25 is likely to continue through at least Friday.
+Some of the best HF propagation of Solar Cycle 25 is likely on Thursday

-Propagation crossing low and mid latitudes is likely to be normal through at least Friday
+HF propagation crossing mid and low latitudes is likely to be normal

 This forecast derived from today 's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX .